zarr-developers/zarr-python/docs/tutorial.rst

 Zarr provides classes and functions for working with N-dimensional arrays that behave like NumPy arrays but whose data is divided into chunks and compressed.
-If you are already familiar with HDF5 then Zarr provides similar functionality, but with some additional flexibility.
+If you are already familiar with HDF5 datasets then Zarr provides similar functionality, but with some additional flexibility.

 Creating an array